Welcome! We are delighted that you have come to St Stephen’s!

 4. What about bringing children?

 Children are welcome and we don’t mind noise.
 The 10.45am service is particularly family friendly, and we have a range of Children’s activities in our church hall next door which start about 15 minutes into the service.
 The service leader will make an announcement for children to go out.
 Follow the others and someone in a colourful t-shirt will be able to direct you to the right room.
 Your children are welcome to go out with the other children or stay with you.
-Follow the link for more information about our groups.

 5. What happens during the services?